ImmuneDynamics/ImmuneDynamics.github.io/spectre/spatial/spatial2.md

 ---

-Here we provide links to other analysis software and protocols that are useful in the analysis of IMC data.
+Here we provide links to other analysis software and protocols that are useful in the analysis of high-dimensional imaging data.

 <table class="table gmisc_table">
   <tbody>